ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 Given the wonders you've just seen with keyword arguments, you might be wondering, when is this helpful?

-Well there's two cases that I've seen
+Well there's three cases that I've seen

 ------
 <!-- .element: data-auto-animate -->